-One of the Head of Departments of Commerce at a prominent DU college said, “Everything happens under the ambit of the UGC guidelines, which makes the process of recommending changes in the syllabus a bureaucratic one.”
-She also added that the absence of Economics and Statistics as core subjects and just Generic Electives is extremely alarming, as commerce simply cannot exist without economics.
-Management Accounting is another subject that was compulsorily taught earlier, but under CBCS, it has become a discipline elective subject.
+One of the Heads of Department of Commerce at a prominent DU college said, “Everything happens under the ambit of the UGC guidelines, which makes the process of recommending changes in the syllabus a bureaucratic one.”
+Management Accounting is a subject that was compulsorily taught earlier, but under CBCS, it has become a discipline elective subject.
 According to her, CBCS claims to be choice-based but it undermines the urgency of a few courses and hence offers uneven combinations.
 Choices are offered, but most colleges do not have the infrastructure, and when one course is pitted against the other, either of those important courses suffers.

 The curriculum is also not particularly flexible and is largely poorly designed.
 Covering the entirety of Income Tax and Macroeconomics in one semester is unjustifiable for both the teachers and students, thus, leading to lack of in-depth knowledge on any subject.